 Learn More About Watersheds

-– The Penn State Extension Master Watershed Steward Program is training a new class in summer 2018.
+– The Penn State Extension Master Watershed Steward Program is training a new class in spring 2019.
 Individuals with an interest in the environment and a strong desire to make a difference in the community are encouraged to learn about the program at one of the information sessions: